soluty/cron/README.md

 Use Heap data structure to store entries
 Can ask the cron object if a job is currently running with `isRunning := c.IsRunning(entryID)`
 Tests runs in under a second (instead of over a minute)
+Comes with a complete admin web interface built-in

 ```go
 package main